 Amy: My mother came with me, but by the time we actually made it out there, Brother Records was dissolving.
 Luckily, she had a few contacts, and that eventually led me to a man named Jack Dougherty, who produced The Carpenters.
 In the meantime, my sister and I were writing together, and one of our songs, ‘I Call It Love’ was recorded by Nancy Sinatra.

 Robert: While you were still in High School?

 Amy: I was 16.
 At that point a publisher decided to manage me and get me a record deal, and introduced me to someone who was producing some big acts at the time.
 I was recording a song, and he said, “I just signed another kid that you might have something in common with”, and he hired him to play piano on my record.
 That turned out to be my husband (Michael McDonald). [laughs]

-Robert: When Bruce Springsteen asked Patti Scialfa to join the E Street Band, he said, “Guys, she’s only going to sing the high parts.
+Robert: When Bruce Springsteen asked Patti Scialfa to join the E Street Band, he told the band, “Guys, she’s only going to sing the high parts.
 How complicated can it get?”
 [The pair have been married for 26 years]

 Amy: [laughs] Famous last words!

 Robert: Were you attracted to Michael right away?

 Amy: Oh, yes. [laughs] He was adorable.
 At the time, my boyfriend was playing guitar in the band, but when Mike opened his mouth to sing, and I said, “Oh, that’s it.” [both laugh].
 I couldn’t believe that sound was coming out of an 18 year old guy.
 It was a lot higher then, but it was The Voice.